NCAR/SPERR/README.md

 quantization level.
 In this case, the output size is non-deterministic.

 3. `USE_OMP`.
 Determines if the program should be compiled with OpenMP enabled.
-Experiments show that OpenMP provides *limited* benefit.
+Experiments show that OpenMP provides *limited* and *diminishing* benefit.
 In one case where serial execution takes 38s, OpenMP with 2 cores takes 28s, and OpenMP with 4 cores takes 24s.

 4. `USE_PMR`.
 Determines if the encoder uses an [`std::pmr::unsynchronized_pool_resource`] for its internal containers (mainly `std::vector`).
 Experiments show that this feature provides